zan2azzhhh/Zhenhao_An-portfolio/final-project-part-one.md

 ## Initial sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.

-Text here...

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.